marxin/texi2rst-generated/sphinx/gfortran/intrinsic-procedures/idate.rst

   This is part of the GCC manual.
   For copying conditions, see the GPL license file

+.. index:: IDATE, date, current, current date

 .. _idate:

-.. index:: IDATE

-.. index:: date, current

-.. index:: current date

 IDATE --- Get current local time subroutine (day/month/year)
 *************************************************************